 A traveler without observation is a bird without wings.Moslih Eddin Saadi

-Ever since the hidden cooking passion lit up in my life two years ago, my observation of the local culture has been leaning more towards food whenever I travel.
+Ever since the hidden cooking passion lit up in my life a couple years ago, my observation of the local culture has been leaning more towards food whenever I travel.
 In addition to the actual dining experience, bringing back one or two local recipes has gradually become a habit.
 Sometimes the recipes are directly given to me.
 Other times, I have to do a little reserve engineering to recreate the recipe.

 At the beginning, I thought it’s a fun thing to do.
 Later on, it turns into THE thing to do while traveling, even on a trip back to my hometown.